-COVID-19 transformed our lives in all aspects in 2020 — from how and where we work to how we socialize — and it will surely affect our New Year's resolutions for 2021, too.
+COVID-19 transformed our lives in many aspects — from how and where we work to how we socialize — and despite the pandemic slowing down in 2022, the remaining effects of the pandemic may change our New Year's resolutions for 2023, too.

-"The pandemic has given all of us new perspectives that make resolutions of past years like losing 10 pounds or getting to the gym three times a week seem irrelevant," says Tina Tessina, PhD, a psychologist in Los Angeles and author of How to Be Happy Partners: Working It Out Together.
+"The pandemic [may have] given us new perspectives that make resolutions of past years — like losing 10 pounds or getting to the gym three times a week — seem irrelevant," says Tina Tessina, PhD, a psychologist in Los Angeles and author of How to Be Happy Partners: Working It Out Together.

 1. Set Limits on Screen Time

-Even before the COVID-19 pandemic, there were concerns about what screen time was doing to our health.
-But now, the average American's screen time has gone up by about a third, to an average of about six hours daily — as opposed to four before COVID — according to a survey released this past September by glasses company Foster Grant.
+Even before the coronavirus pandemic, there were concerns about what screen time was doing to our health.
+But now, the average American's screen time has gone up by about a third, to an average of about six hours daily — as opposed to four before COVID — according to a survey by glasses company Foster Grant.

 While on the one hand, screens have become our window to the outside world, including work, friends and family, they can also prevent you from being fully present around the loved ones you do live with, says Courtney Hart, LCSW-C, a social worker in Bel Air, Maryland.